theapplegates/prime/README.md

 On this case, only `border-radius-XXX` classes were added.

 - Added Image component from Astro
-The Astro Image component is coming back to the themes.
+The Astro Image component is coming back to the themes
 -----